mill-ornrakorn/STEHealth-Application/README.md

 ### 🩹Limitations
 - Application can support only English.
 - Application works effectively on desktops only.
+We recommend using a screen size of at least 1440x900 pixels for the best viewing experience.
+- The operation of the application relies on the system resources of the device it is running on.
 - Installation packages must require because an application can not publish to shiny server on the [shinyapps.io](https://www.shinyapps.io/) website.
 However, we encountered a problem because shinyapps.io only supports packages that are located in CRAN, which is R’s central software repository supported by the R Foundation [[2]](https://cran.r-project.org/web/packages/policies.html).
 Unfortunately, the ```R-INLA package``` is not included in CRAN, which prevented us from deploying the app to the cloud.

 ## References📖